NoCheatPlus/Docs/Development/Discussion/Design.md

  * The methods in BlockProperties that determine on-ground properties will lazily query data from BlockCache, thus we might need to implement BlockCache using the tracker, also considering the policy for a specific query (prefer blocks to be there or not, latency estimate).
   * Solution could be to always query data, thus add it as argument to all the methods.
 This will be simple but change many places.
   * Another Solution could be to change BlockCache to have one node-like entry per block, the node entry has access methods and keeps a reference of the block cache (...).
 Advantage being any past-state can be encapsulated somehow, this block state object will be passed to all the methods in BlockProperties instead of id/shape/data.
+ * Potential abuse could happen with allowing on-ground for past-changed-blocks disregarding if blocks are above.
+This might be necessary but is different to the current method which doesn't count that as ground, under certain circumstances.

 ### Core data structures
 A linked CoordMap variation will likely be used, in order to sort entries to front/back once updated, so periodic checking for expiration will be easy.